alejandro-armenta/Traffic-Light-Classifier/README.md

 ## Feature Extraction

-I made a filter that counts the intensity values vertically.
+I made an histogram of frequencies of intensity values for each row in the image.
+Cropped and masked obviuously.

 <img width="590" alt="HSV" src="https://github.com/user-attachments/assets/6336eeff-9294-4c59-b00f-166095a6b309">

 ## Classifier

-Then I classify based on the index of the maximum row.
+Then I classified the images using the histogram of frequencies.